 Camp Forest sessions are weekly.
 Campers may attend as many weeks as desired.

-July 24 - 28 Junior Maine Guide Testing Week Camp Forest offers the Maine Woodsman badge which is a state of Maine badge leading to the Junior Maine Guide.
+July 24 - 28 Junior Maine Guide Testing Week Camp Forest offers the Maine Woodsman badge which is a State of Maine badge leading to the Junior Maine Guide.
 This week is a special week for testing to obtain the Junior Maine Guide.
-It is a state wide weekong test where campers from across the stte gather for a rigorous testing week.
-Camp Forest expects to bring a group of Campers from Camp Forest to be the first to obtain this hono This week they will be accompanied to the testing by Maine Guide, Adam Stone.
+It is a state-wide weeklong test where campers from across the sate gather at Stephens Phillips Preserver in Rangely, Maine for a week of rigorous testing.
+Camp Forest expects to bring a group of Campers from Camp Forest to be the first to obtain this honor.
+Campers will be accompanied to the testing site by Maine Guide, Adam Stone.
 Campers must be ages 14 - 18 to test.

 July 31 - August 4 ANIMAL WEEK So many animals live all around us here in Maine, but we hardly ever see them!
 Spend a week getting close to our animal neighbors in every way-- This week you will learn to walk like a fox, see like an owl, hear like a deer.
 Starting out with painting our faces like our favorite local animals, we'll go on to track and find sign of all the animals in our woods, make crafts from animal bones and furs, learn bird calls and frog sounds, and even get to see all kinds of animal skulls, pelts, track casts, and photos.
 Every day, we'll play sneaking games so that we can get closer to the animals, walk like the animals walk, and learn where to sit and hide if we want to watch them.
 By the end of the week, you'll know what kind of animals live around you, where to go look for them, and what kinds of track and sign they leave behind.
 You may feel like you're a fox or a rabbit yourself by Friday!
 Join us for an animal adventure and go home ready for the next level-- biology, hunting, photography, or just seeing lots of animals!
 Ages 7-17